aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/shapeadjustmenttype/_index.md

 ```

-Controls the size of the callaut.
+Controls the size of the callout.

 ### Curvature {#Curvature}
 ```